OR13/draft-steele-spice-tlsa-cnf/draft-steele-spice-tlsa-cnf.md

 ~~~
 {: #fig-cose-cnf-example-1 title="Confirmation claim in COSE"}

-In order to be compatible with {{DANE}}, the value of the confirmation claim must be reducible to a hash in a verifiable way.
+In order to be compatible with {{-DANE}}, the value of the confirmation claim must be reducible to a hash in a verifiable way.

-For JWK and COSE_Key, the hash is produced according to {{JKT}} and {{CKT}} respectively.
+For JWK and COSE_Key, the hash is produced according to {{-JKT}} and {{-CKT}} respectively.
 For JKT and CKT, the hash is already present, but must be converted to hexadecimal before use in TLSA Records.
 For JWE and Encrypted_COSE_Key, the key must be decrypted and then the process for JWK and COSE_Key is applied.

-## Confirmation Claim Record
+# Confirmation Claim Record

 This section describes the structure of the confirmation claim record.

-As described in {{DANE}}, there are several components of a TLSA record, including:
+As described in {{-DANE}}, there are several components of a TLSA record, including:

 - TLSA Certificate Usages
 - TLSA Selectors